isaacnmm/pestpolicy-hugo2XX/content/posts/best-material-for-playground-surface/index.md

 **Safety**
 Turf provides better drainage than the normal grass, thus, it delivers enhanced slip-resistance.it provides good cushioning and provides protection against injuries.
 However, if your swing set is higher, the turf may not provide the impact absorption thats needed.

-If you still feel you need to install the turf as the swing set surface cover, consider getting shock pads�to protect your children against injuries.
+If you still feel you need to install the turf as the swing set surface cover, consider getting shock padsto protect your children against injuries.
 **Cost **
 The installation cost of Artificial Grass/turf is a bit higher especially if you have to cover a bigger surface.
 Youll also need to include an anti-static solution on the overall cost.
 However, proper maintenance will reduce repair cost
 **Availability**